ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 ## Music

 As said above, simple console command `play` can play any mp3 or .ogg files.
+You can also use `aplay`.

 You can download YouTube  videos  with `youtube-dl <youtube url>` and then rip the audio piece with `ffmpeg`.
 To make it simple, let `ffmpeg` handle the codecs with command below